Manchester-Central/CHAOS-Shuffleboard-Widgets/README.md

 # CHAOS Shuffleboard Widgets

-This repository contains the code [FRC Team 131, CHAOS](https://www.chaos131.com) uses for their custom ShuffleBoard widgets.
+This repository contains the code [FRC Team 131, CHAOS,](https://www.chaos131.com) uses for their custom ShuffleBoard widgets.

 It currently contains:
 * A widget for configuring the Auto Steps that we use for our autonomous scripting language

-# HOW-TO: Build, Debug, and Deploy Your Widget(s)
+# HOW-TO: Build, Debug, and Deploy our Widget(s)

 ## Building